phespro/phespro/README.md

 ## Setup

 You will need composer for setting up Phespro (Composer installation under: https://getcomposer.org).
-If you have composer installed, you can run the following command:
+If you have composer installed, you can run the following command which will set up a new project using our project
+template:

 ```
 composer create-project phespro/project your_project_name